 - Use coupons!
 We’re not especially good at coupon-clipping since we don’t shop a lot, and when we do, it’s primarily for quality organic groceries.
 It seems 99% of coupons are for processed foods or products.
 For restaurants, we rely on a $15 annual subscription to the Chinook Book, which features countless local coupons for our dining scene, many of which are 2 for 1 entrees or better.
 Oh, and Chinook Book also has a few bike shop coupons too…

 - Be there for each other.
-Bad days happen, and so do bad weeks and bad months (Minnesota winters can contribute to this!)
-But we try to remember to be there for each other in a positive way on date nights.
+Bad days happen, and so do bad weeks and bad months (Minnesota winters) But we try to remember to be there for each other in a positive way on date nights.
 Make date night fun and leave your troubles at the door.
 Try to keep it light, remembering you’re on a date, and keep that cell phone tucked away!

 In the final analysis, do we take a money-hit by sticking with our date night habit?
 Yes, we certainly do.
 Could I retire even earlier if we hunkered-down, and kept date nights a low cost affair (picnics, for example)?
 Sure could.

-But for us, this is what works, today.
-There are many other areas of our budget and many habits that we’ve fine-tuned and will continue to hit hard, to help us reach our goals.
-Like I hinted at above, during the baby/toddler years, your options are much more limited and consequently, date nights are much more a necessity!
+There are plenty money habits that we’ve fine-tuned and will continue to hit hard, to help us reach our goals.
+Like I hinted at above, during the baby/toddler years, your options are much more limited and consequently, date nights are much more a necessity.

-Date night is a sacred line item on the mighty spreadsheet.
-When we look back in our later years, we’ll remember fondly many of those special escapes that allowed us to recharge our “couples’ battery”, so we could be ready for those energy-packed twins the next day.
+Date nights for us are a sacred line item on the mighty spreadsheet.
+When we look back in our later years, we’ll remember fondly many of those special escapes that allowed us to recharge our batteries.